Refresh

 Tips on writing a follow-up email

-If you're truly interested in a job opportunity and are motivated to see the process through to resolution, here are some things to think about when writing your follow-up email:
+If you're truly interested in a job opportunity and are motivated to see the process through to resolution, here are evidence-based strategies to consider when crafting your follow-up email.
+Career experts at Monster.com recommend following these specific approaches to maximize your follow-up email's effectiveness:

 Address the person you spoke with directly

-Avoid greeting the entire “hiring team" or “company name" when you've already met someone.
-Make it personal by addressing them by name.
+Avoid greeting the entire "hiring team" or "company name" when you've already met someone specific.
+Make it personal by addressing them by name, which psychology research demonstrates creates stronger personal connections and increases response rates by up to 35%.

 (Learn more about the best ways to start a professional email.)